 God’s work in the life of a bank robber

 Charles Wagner, founder of Gramazin, and his 24-year-old son Chad, co-founder, visited a convicted “bank robber” at a state penitentiary in western Pennsylvania on March 21, 2015.
+Read the first article in this two-part series. |

-somerset-570x350“Peter” greeted us with a bright smile and a strong handshake.
+“Peter” greeted us with a bright smile and a strong handshake.
 His nicely groomed appearance was that of a professional and he had a countenance of confidence.

 After he embraced his father, who had just made his 153rd trip across Pennsylvania to visit his son, Peter led us to a table in the large room where the number of prisoners being visited by friends and family may have been outnumbered by the number of cameras.
 Chad and I proceeded to ask Peter questions about his troubled youth, his adult crimes, his arrest, and life in person.
 His answers reflected a man who is transparent and candid, unafraid of speaking the truth about the mistakes he has made in life.